fran-scala/fran-scala.github.io/index.md

 All this things allowed me to form a strong bond of friendship with some of my college mates and made living at Almo Collegio Borromeo one of the best experiences of my life.

 ## Hobbies and free time
 Apart from the academic side, I'm an outgoing and active person.
 In my free time I really enjoy playing sports, gardening, traveling, listening to podcasts and of course hanging out with friends.
 At the moment, I'm follwing a Calisthenics course and playing in my old college football team.
-My favourite podcast is [Cachemire Podcast](https://www.youtube.com/channel/UCjFcu9AcbSw_0iLoXcb1y7Q) by Luca Ravenna and Edoardo Ferrario.

 Recently I've also started programming outside working hours, attending extra courses and partecipating in hackatons and challenges.

 ## Casual job